-International Opera Awards Young Artist Bursary holder and twice-winner of the Brenda Charters Conducting Scholarship, conductor Harry Ogg is highly acclaimed in both opera and concert repertoire.
+Selected for the Deutsche Dirigentenforum in March 2018, conductor Harry Ogg is an International Opera Awards Young Artist Bursary holder and twice-winner of the Brenda Charters Conducting Scholarship.
 His most notable projects include The Turn of the Screw for Opera Holland Park and a recording of Britten’s World War Two Radio Plays with the Hallé Orchestra for NMC.
-In the 2016-2017 season, Harry will conduct performances of Don Giovanni for Opera Holland Park, opera scenes with postgraduate students at the Royal Welsh College of Music and Drama, Dvorak’s Seventh Symphony with the Tonhalle Orchestra in a masterclass with David Zinman, and will work as a guest member of music staff for Oper am Rhein in Düsseldorf.
+In recent and future performances Harry conducts Don Giovanni for Opera Holland Park, Madama Butterfly for the Aujols Music Festival, opera scenes with postgraduate students at the Royal Welsh College of Music and Drama, Dvorak’s Seventh Symphony with the Tonhalle Orchestra in a masterclass with David Zinman, and works as a guest member of music staff for the Mark-Anthony Turnage's Coraline for the Royal Opera House, London, and for Deutsche Oper am Rhein, Düsseldorf.

 “Harry Ogg is a name to conjure and a talent to relish”